nullfoxh/PlateBuffer/README.md

 ## What does it do

 PlateBuffer adds aura icons to enemy unit nameplates.
-You can choose which buffs and debuffs you want to see.
+You can choose which auras you want to see.
 It will track auras that have a duration.
-The addon does not change your nameplates, only adds buffs to them so it works with the default nameplates, Aloft, ElvUI and others.
+The addon does not change your nameplates, only adds aura icons to them so it works with the default nameplates, Aloft, ElvUI and others.

 ## How to configure

 Type `/pb` or `/platebuffer` in game to bring up the config menu.
-To track new spells click inside the editbox and press enter to make a new line, type in the name of the spell followed by '/mine' or '/all' depending whose auras you want to track.
+To track new auras click inside the editbox and press enter to make a new line, type in the name of the aura followed by '/mine' or '/all' depending whose auras you want to track.
 E.g: `Curse of Agony/mine`
-For dots and other spells that can have multiple instances I recommend only tracking your own.
+For dots and other auras that can have multiple instances I recommend only tracking your own.
 **Click on 'Apply' after changing something!**

 ## How to install